Introduction

 Important Warning

-Do not modify existing APFS containers, EFI partitions or Recovery partitions!
-Only operate in the space reserved by the Asahi installer.
+Do NOT modify existing APFS container, EFI partition or Recovery partition!
+Only operate in the space reserved by Asahi installer.

 lsblk